manojgayala/POPL1/Examples.md

 $main() << void
-	string s = "Hello World\n";                   ~ "string" is a datatype to store a group of characters write s;                                      ~ "write" is a function to print an output on the console
+	string s = "Hello World\n";                   ~ "string" is a datatype to store a group of characters write(s);                                      ~ "write" is a function to print an output on the console
 %
 ```